-- Anchors are not expected to maintain social distancing however leaders should try to ensure 1m social distancing with Anchors, Leaders must wear face masks during indoor activities.
-From the 22nd October social distancing requirements are removed. - Juniors and Company and Seniors are expected to maintain 1m social distancing, and Leaders and Company and Seniors must wear face masks during indoor activities.
-From the 22nd October social distancing requirements are removed. - Maximum permitted group size, including leaders as per Government Guidance and venue capacity. - Number of leaders available to lead or support activities. - The setting (or venue) and whether it is indoors or outdoors. - Ability to manage enhanced cleaning. - Ability to manage personal hygiene (i.e. washing hands regularly). - Working in smaller 'self-contained' groups up to the 22nd October 2021. - Planning for full participation from children & young people.
+- Anchors are not expected to maintain social distancing however leaders should try to ensure 1m social distancing with Anchors, Leaders must wear face masks during indoor activities. - Juniors and Company and Seniors are expected to maintain 1m social distancing, and Leaders and Company and Seniors and Juniors must wear face masks during indoor activities. - Maximum permitted group size, including leaders as per Government Guidance and venue capacity. - Number of leaders available to lead or support activities. - The setting (or venue) and whether it is indoors or outdoors. - Ability to manage enhanced cleaning. - Ability to manage personal hygiene (i.e. washing hands regularly). - Working in smaller 'self-contained' groups. - Planning for full participation from children & young people.

 - What the maximum group size is based on current social distancing guidelines?
-This should not necessarily be the maximum allowed but based on your assessment of all factors above.
-After the 22nd October, your maximum group size may change? - Breaking sections into smaller groups (pods) with the same leaders working with a pod throughout the meeting will be required indoors up until 22nd October.
+This should not necessarily be the maximum allowed but based on your assessment of all factors above. - Breaking sections into smaller groups (pods) with the same leaders working with a pod throughout the meeting will be required indoors up until February 2022.
 Leaders should not move between pods.
 Can a pod do all their activities in one room rather than moving around building?
-Can larger rooms be divided up to accommodate a number of pods? - How to split children, young people and leaders into appropriate group sizes until the 22nd October, where you cannot accommodate everyone in one group, based on maximum group size?
+Can larger rooms be divided up to accommodate a number of pods? - How to split children, young people and leaders into appropriate group sizes, where you cannot accommodate everyone in one group, based on maximum group size?
 Working as smaller 'self-contained' groups will reduce the risk of infection spread especially if the group uses the same space throughout the meeting.
-Where possible avoid groups moving around and using different spaces, where is necessary the space MUST be cleaned between usage. - Do you need to change the time you start or finish activities or the day you meet?
+Where possible avoid groups moving around and using different spaces, where is necessary the space MUST be cleaned between usage.

+• Do you need to change the time you start or finish activities or the day you meet?
 This may be necessary to remove any crossover between age groups to allow for cleaning between groups and create opportunities for different groups to meet face-to-face when it would not otherwise be possible on one night.